-Anodyne grinned his teeth as he listened Sylum mock his lack of skills.
+Anodyne grinned his teeth as he listened to Sylum mocks his lack of skills.

 Heas wandered past three other guards huddled over a barrel covered in coins and cards.

-No one looked up from the make shift table, each one staring down one another and adding more money to the pile.
+No one looked up from the makeshift table, each one staring down one other and adding more money to the pile.

 “We may have lost to him plenty in the past, but I am about to win back all my money and more.
 Just look at this hand.”